 Running site-wide experiments on global components like a navigation bar or footer, or targeting click metrics on elements that exist across the site

 Testing feedback solicitation modals or other pop-ups that appear site-wide

 Tracking metrics between variations of a redirect experiment, in which both the original and redirect URLs are targeted

-Running experiments across cart funnels, cart flows or signup flows
+Running experiments across cart funnels, cart flows, or sign-up flows

-Excluding certain site pages - like checkout or cart - from an experiment, or excluding certain visitors based on their login status, or excluding the entire site except for certain site pages (like, for example, international pages)
+Excluding certain site pages—like checkout or cart—from an experiment, or excluding certain visitors based on their login status, or excluding the entire site except for certain site pages (for example, international pages)

-Targeting categories of related site pages (i.e., search results site pages, PDPs, support pages or knowledge articles, landing pages) as a way of streamlining the process of setting up experiments involving those sections of the site
+Targeting categories of related site pages (for example, search results site pages, PDPs, support pages or knowledge articles, and landing pages) as a way of streamlining the process of setting up experiments involving those sections of the site

 Binding visual tags to site pages

 Targeting each instance in multi-level environments; this way, you can avoid automatically creating a duplicate site page when the instance is promoted to the next environment